 Meetings of independent directors are held at regularly scheduled Board meetings throughout the year.
-Historically the meetings have been presided over by the Lead Director; however, any non-management director may request and preside over an Independent Director Meeting.
+Previously meetings were presided over by the Lead Director; however, any non-management director may request and preside over an Independent Director Meeting.
 On March 5, 2007, the Board elected to have each committee chairman preside over the Independent Director Meetings on a rotating basis.
+Currently, the Board has not appointed a Lead Director.